PingAuthorize

 With certificate validation, you can define TLS and Mutual-TLS (M-TLS) certificates and keys when connecting to the TLS (or SSL) based service.

 When using external PDP mode, you can declare local file-based trust stores and key stores by providing an options file during setup.
-For more information, see Specifying custom configuration with an options file.
+Learn more in Specifying custom configuration with an options file.

 When using embedded PDP mode, you can declare local file-based trust stores and key stores by assigning trust manager providers and key manager providers to the Policy Decision Service.
-For more information, see Use policies in a production environment.
+Learn more in Deploy policies in a production environment.

 Server (TLS)